 - treatment for schoolchildren with physical barriers to learning such as eyesight, hearing, speech and oral health;

 - free ante-natal care in the form of eight visits to a doctor to each of the 1,2 million women who fall pregnant annually.
 Family planning, breast and cervical cancer screening and where appropriate, treatment, will be provided;

 - better services for mental health users, such as screening;

 - assistive devices for the elderly like spectacles, hearing aids and wheelchairs.

-interests of beneficiaries, controlling and coordinating the functioning of medical schemes, collecting and disseminating information about private healthcare and advising the Minister of Health on any matter concerning medical schemes.
+interests of beneficiaries, controlling and coordinating the functions of medical schemes, collecting and distributing information about private healthcare, and advising the Minister of Health on matters concerning medical schemes.

 - The Office of Health Standards Compliance was established in terms of the National Health Amendment Act of 2013 to protect and promote the health and safety of users of health services by ensuring that private and public health facilities comply with prescribed norms and standards.
 This includes inspecting heath facilities for compliance with norms and standards, investigating complaints made by the public, and initiating enforcement actions against facilities where there is persistent non-compliance.

 - The South African Health Products Regulatory Authority derives its mandate from the National Health Act of 2003 and the Medicines and Related Substances Act of 1965.
 The authority is responsible for regulating medicines